RichieSams/thehalflingproject/precompiled_binaries/obj_loader_demo/_README.txt

 After finishing the deferred shading demo, I wanted a more complex scene to test deferred against forward.
 OBJ model files naturally were my first thought.
 So this demo is my current progress on loading an entire scene represented in an OBJ file and rendering it.

-As of now, it is hardcoded to only load the supplied Sponza Atrium Scene.
-The code is capable of loading other scenes, but I haven't implemented the interface to allow that yet.

-The actual rendering is very similar to the DeferredShadingDemo.
-Most of the modifications were actually bug fixes.

 The GBuffers are laid out as follows:
+Diffuse Albedo     DXGI_FORMAT_R11G11B10_FLOAT
-Albedo           DXGI_FORMAT_R10G10B11_UNORM
+Specular Albedo    DXGI_FORMAT_R8G8B8A8_UNORM
 Normal             DXGI_FORMAT_R16G16_FLOAT
-MaterialIndex    DXGI_FORMAT_R16_FLOAT
-Depth            DXGI_FORMAT_R32_FLOAT
+Depth              DXGI_FORMAT_D32_FLOAT

-Albedo           Stores the RGB diffuse color read from texture mapping Normal           The fragment surface unit normal stored in spherical coordinates.
+Diffuse Albedo     Stores the RGB diffuse color Specular Albedo    Stores the specular color in the RBG components and the specular power in the alpha component Normal             The fragment surface unit normal stored in spherical coordinates.
 (We don't store r since we know it's 1 for a unit normal)
-MaterialIndex    An offset index to a global material array in the shader Depth            The hardware depth buffer.
+Depth              The hardware depth buffer.
 It stores (1 - z/w).
 By swapping the depth planes, we spread the depth precision out more evenly. http://mynameismjp.wordpress.com/2010/03/22/attack-of-the-depth-buffer/)

 Controls: